payne911/bluegrass/README.md

 to blue noise, if you're lost here.
 Blue noise point sets are quite useful for placing objects and terrain features in natural ways, not to mention a primary use they have in dithering graphics.

+This provides 64 blue noise textures, each 64x64 (tiling), in code.
+You can use these as blue noise point samples by placing a point where a particular value is less than some threshold, where the lowest values equal -128 and all values are less than 128.

 All the API docs are in the one file's class documentation, and are also in methods docs.

 The code here is straightforward to use as a library, but it can be quite frustrating to copy the code into